NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Instead of using CNAME, the outsourcing could also been accomplished with an SVCB RRset with a single SVCB RR in AliasMode.
 The configuration below is operationally equivalent to the CNAME configuration above.
 It is RECOMMENDED to use a CNAME over an SVCB RRset with a single SVCB RR in AliasMode ({{Section 10.2 of !RFC9460}}).
+Note that an SVCB RRset refers with TargetName to an DNS service, which will be looked up using Port Prefix Naming {{Section 3 of RFC9461}}, but that CNAME refers to the domain name of the target SVCB RRset (or CNAME) which may have an `_dns` prefix.

     $ORIGIN example.
     @                  IN  SOA   ns zonemaster ...